KirillSpitsyn/labsAndAssignmentsBCDV4028/README.md

 ![lab2_2](https://github.com/KirillSpitsyn/labsAndAssignmentsBCDV4028/assets/72778161/c5bfd043-fb12-42a4-af95-847474841967)

 Assignment 1 Testing Bridge Contract.
-Files can be found in testAssignment1 folder in
+Files can be found in testAssignment1 folder inside BCDV4028 Assignment 1 folder.
+I created 2 different tokens to test the contract, and I tested functionality for receiving tokens to the bridge smart contract and sending tokens from the bridge smart contract.
+Also, I tested that the initial values during contract deployment were set correctly.
 ![bridgeTestScreenShot](https://github.com/KirillSpitsyn/labsAndAssignmentsBCDV4028/assets/72778161/c890def1-8954-4fd6-b718-5ad05f750e9e)

 Assignment 1.
 Screenshots demonstrating token transfers from Ganache Local Network to Sepolia Network.
 For this process, I